 Speaking of the Major Oak, it is quite a tree… as far as trees go.
 It’s estimated that it weighs 23 tons, is 33 feet in diameter, and is over 1150 years old.
 Unfortunately, you can’t actually go right up to the tree, as there were thousands of visitors each year which compacted the soil so much that the tree started to die due to lack of nourishment.
 So, in the 70’s a fence had to be built around it to protect the tree.
 It’s also so heavy that it has a metal support system holding up the branches.

 Nearby is Rufford Abbey, a Cistercian monastery turned country house.
 It was founded in 1146, then incorporated to a house in 1536.
 However, it suffered from neglect in the late-20th century, so had to be partially demolished in 1956, but the medieval part of the building and kitchen wing were preserved.
 It’s interesting to see the building, but the park itself around it is also a nice place for a stroll.
 Centre Parcs is also in the area, although I have never been.

 So there you have it, my guide to Nottingham.
 It is a really lovely city, with plenty of history and things to do… Including 250+ bars.
-So if you do get tired of all the touristy things, just go check out one of the many, many bars in this city!
+So if you do get tired of all the touristy things, just go check out one of the many, many bars or places to eat in this city!